twaheedgj/Scrape-The-Event/README.md

 ### Common Issues

 **Chrome/ChromeDriver Issues:**
-- The tool automatically manages ChromeDriver using webdriver-manager
+- The tool automatically downloads and manages ChromeDriver
 - Ensure Google Chrome is installed and up to date
+- WebDriver Manager handles version compatibility automatically

 **Login Problems:**
-- Clear browser cookies and re-run option 1
+- Use "Login & Save Cookies" action in GUI for initial setup
-- Ensure your LinkedIn account has access to the event
+- Ensure you complete login within the 60-second window
 - Check for two-factor authentication requirements
+- Clear cookies file if authentication fails: delete `linkedin_cookies.pkl`

 **No Attendees Found:**
-- Event may be private or have no public attendees
+- Event may be private or have restricted attendee visibility
-- Verify the event ID or URL is correct
+- Verify the Event ID is correct (19-digit number)
-- Check your LinkedIn account permissions
+- Ensure your LinkedIn account has access to view the event
+- Check the log area for specific error messages

+**GUI/Display Issues:**
+- Disable headless mode to see browser activity
+- Check the real-time log area for detailed progress updates
+- Review `scraper_log.txt` for complete activity history

+**Performance Optimization:**
+- Enable headless mode for faster scraping
+- Adjust delays in code if needed for different network speeds
+- Use proxy settings for large-scale operations

+### Configuration Options

+**Headless Mode:**
+- Enabled by default for scraping efficiency
+- Disable to watch browser activity for debugging

+**Proxy Support:**
+- Set `USE_PROXY = True` and configure `PROXY` variable in code
+- Useful for enhanced privacy or bypassing rate limits

+**Timing Adjustments:**
+- Random delays (2-6 seconds) prevent detection
+- Scrolling patterns mimic human behavior
+- Configurable in the `scrape_event_attendees()` function

 ---